 Once a student has been accepted as a degree-seeking student, the Acceptance Fee must be paid to finalize enrollment and begin coursework.

-Adding and Dropping Courses Students will be able to add or drop courses, through the first ten business days of the trimester, without penalty.
+Adding and Dropping Courses

+Students will be able to add or drop courses without penalty up until 11:59 PM on Friday the tenth business day of the trimester.